 (4) Additional Requirements for Internship Programs Located in Massachusetts.

-(a) In addition to the requirements for internship programs listed in 243 CMR 5.04(3)(c), internship programs located in Massachusetts shall also meet the following requirements:
+(a) In addition to the requirements for internship programs listed in 243 CMR 5.04(3), clinical internship programs located in Massachusetts shall meet the following requirements:

 1. Clinical instructors shall be duly appointed faculty members of the acupuncture school, have full or temporary licenses, and be directly responsible for the actions of interns;

-2. Interns participating in supervised clinical training as defined by 243 CMR 5.04(3)(b)3. shall be currently enrolled in and shall have completed one full year of study in a Committee approved acupuncture school.
+2. Interns participating in supervised clinical training as defined by 243 CMR 5.04(3)(b)3 shall be currently enrolled in and shall have completed one full year of study in a Committee approved acupuncture school.

 3. Interns shall be under direct faculty supervision;